trezzuri/erpnext-docs/docs/en/setting-up/articles/difference-between-system-user-and-website-user.md

 **Answer:**

-There are two type of Users in ERPNext.
+There are two type of Users in SOMA.

 * **System User**: They are Employees of your company.
 Example of Roles assigned to System Users are Account User, Sales Manager, Purchase User, Support Team etc.